You must get the permission of everyone with parental responsibility for a child or from a court before taking the child abroad.

 You automatically have parental responsibility if you’re the child’s mother, but you still need the permission of anyone else with parental responsibility before you take the child abroad.

-You can take a child abroad for 28 days without getting permission if a child arrangement order says the child must live with you, unless a court order says you can’t.
+You can take a child abroad for 28 days without getting permission if a child arrangements order says the child must live with you, unless a court order says you can’t.

 Get permission from someone with parental responsibility